 John holds an economics degree from Frostburg State University and was a PhD Fellow for The Free Market Institute at Texas Tech University.

-Lofty promises and bombastic rhetoric have always been a part of the US presidential election and continue to be so in the year 2020.
+Lofty promises and bombastic rhetoric have always been a part of the US presidential election.
+This has continued to be the case in the year 2020.
 In spite of the fervor and hope such tactics may stir amidst the public, there needs to be discernment regarding political declarations.
 Highly touted policies that sound appealing my be riddled with unpleasant implications.

 Elizabeth Warren's proposed inclusion policies contain such implications.
 She addressed the lack of diversity concerning federal employment in an article on the popular publishing platform Medium, claiming her “administration will be committed to diversity and inclusion, starting on day one.”
 The article also included her promises to: